amitesh-pandey/BostonHousePrediction_ModelDeplyoment-Heroku/README.md

 There are two main things needed when using Heroku from Deployment :
 1. Creating an account in heroku cloud . https://id.heroku.com/login
-2. install gunicorn using pip commands and create a file name Proce !pip install gunicorn
+2. install gunicorn using pip commands and create a file name Procfile with the codes as mentioned in repository !pip install gunicorn
 3. Manually create the requirements.txt files which helps heroku server to create an environment in cloud with the necessary libraries installed

+Bellow is the heroku link for your reference

 https://boston-house-prediction.herokuapp.com/submit

+Enjoy Learning !!!